-- Managing or leading growth
+- · Managing or leading growth

 - International

 - CEO/President

 - Operations

 - Industry expertise

 - Compensation

 - Investment banking/M&A

 - Financial literacy

 - Health/Safety/Environmental/ Climate Competency/

-- Sustainability
+Sustainability

-Governance/Board

-- Risk management
+- Governance/Board - Risk management

 Mr. Smallwood holds a geological engineering degree from the University of British Columbia and a mine engineering diploma from the British Columbia Institute of Technology.
 Mr. Smallwood was involved in the founding of Wheaton and in 2007, he joined Wheaton full time as Executive Vice President of Corporate Development, primarily focusing on growing the Company through the evaluation and acquisition of silver stream opportunities.
 In January 2010 he was appointed President, and in April 2011 he was appointed Wheaton's Chief Executive Officer.
 Mr. Smallwood originally started as an exploration geologist with Wheaton River Minerals Ltd., and in 2001 was promoted to Director of Project Development, his role through its 2005 merger with Goldcorp.
 Mr. Smallwood was an instrumental part of the team that built Wheaton River / Goldcorp into one of the largest, and more importantly, one of the most profitable gold companies in the world, and he is now focused on continuing to add to the impressive growth profile of Wheaton.
 Mr. Smallwood formerly served on the boards of Defiance Silver Corp. (formerly ValOro Resources Inc. and Geologix Explorations Inc.) from 2005 to 2019, Ventana Gold from 2008 to 2011, Castle Peak Resources from 2010 to 2012, and Tigray Resources Inc. from 2011 to 2014.
-Mr. Smallwood is also the Chair of Special Olympics BC and MineralsEd BC, board member of Mining4Life, and previously served on the board of the BC Cancer Foundation.
+Mr. Smallwood is also the Chair of MineralsEd BC and serves as a past Chair and board member of the World Gold Council, and as a board member of Special Olympics BC and Mining4Life.
+Mr. Smallwood also previously served on the board of the BC Cancer Foundation.
 In 2015, Mr. Smallwood received the British Columbia Institute of Technology Distinguished Alumni Award.
-On September 3, 2020, Mr. Smallwood was appointed as Chair of the World Gold Council.